Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 Substance Abuse Counselor Jobs in Detroit, Grand Rapids, and Throughout Michigan

-Substance abuse counselor jobs in Michigan range from major hospital operations to community centers to private inpatient and outpatient facilities and beyond.
-For example, in Detroit, nonprofits like the Detroit Recovery Project provide recovery support services for both the east and west sides of the city… private facilities like the Henry Ford Maplegrove Center offer 24-hour residential care, detox, medication-assisted treatment, individual and group therapy, and more… and community programs like the New Light Recovery Center offer outpatient programs and methadone-maintenance treatment.
+In Detroit, nonprofits like the Detroit Recovery Project provide recovery support services for both the east and west sides of the city.
+Private facilities like the Henry Ford Maplegrove Center offer 24-hour residential care, detox, medication-assisted treatment, individual and group therapy, and more.
+Community programs like the New Light Recovery Center offer outpatient programs and methadone-maintenance treatment.

 In Grand Rapids, substance abuse counselors are lending their talents to facilities like Recovery Road, which offers sober living houses for both men and women, and Our Hope Association, which offers long-term residential treatment and counseling services to women recovering from addiction.